hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 // construct some array of ints
 // and name it array
 for(int i = 0; i < sizeof(array) / sizeof(int); ++i){
-    // do something on each element
+    // do something on each element to transform them }
-}
 ```